ctz/ctz.github.com/_posts/2020-06-13-rustls-audit.md

 (from the [fiat-crypto][] project).

 ### TLS-01-002 - Unchecked usage of unwrap (info)
-This finding relates to instances of `unwrap()` that were (in my opinion) unreasonably difficult to reason about being panic-free.
+This finding relates to instances of `unwrap()` that were free of panics, but where it was too hard to reason that this was the case.
 The reasoning spanned several different modules, which itself is a readability and maintenance hazard.
 The code in question has been improved as a result.

 ### TLS-01-003 - Support for Non-Contiguous Subnet Masks (low)